 It is important to not accidentally introduce exotic pests or diseases into Australia after travelling overseas.
 The risk of introducing exotic diseases or new mutations of a pathogen into Australia can be minimised by having a biosecurity hygiene plan following overseas travel.

 Basic biosecurity hygiene includes washing clothes and cleaning footwear before returning to Australia.
 If high risk areas have been visited, consider leaving clothing and footwear behind.
-Remind family members, employees or others traveling to also take these precautions.
+Remind family members, employees or others travelling to also take these precautions.

 Agronomist tool kits